What is Gross-Up?

 - Extra work and time (read: increased company expenses) as well as frustration for your accounting and HR departments as they need to take the time and effort to go back into their records to recalculate and correct mistakes and possibly issue W-2C forms.

-- Failing to offer a tax gross-up for relocation expenses or miscalculating a gross-up can diminish employee morale due to being unfairly taxed, resulting in lowered productivity and retention rates.
+- Failing to offer a tax gross-up for relocation expenses or miscalculating it can diminish employee morale due to being unfairly taxed, resulting in lowered productivity and retention rates.

-- An incorrectly filed tax gross-up may result in an employee having to request an extension for filing a tax return, creating filing delays that could carry penalties.
+- Incorrectly filing may result in an employee having to request an extension for filing a tax return, creating filing delays that could carry penalties.

 - In some cases, the employee may even have to go to the trouble of filing an amended tax return as a result of incorrect W-2 statements.